-As we start to learn about the UK's new COVID alert system, what each stage means, when people return to their work and other business operations resume.
+As people return to work and pubs, shops, hotels and other businesses resume.
 The key question is, are you ready?
 As a lift owner, it’s important to have your plans in place.

 By considering things now, you can develop plans, source supplies and arrange contractors you may need assistance from.
 Some of these recommendations may or not be appropriate to your business but by going through the checklist below, hopefully, gives you food for thought.
 Read on, and if your questions aren’t answered please feel free to get in touch.

 1. Managing people flow